rcbilson/readlater/README.md

 ## What is it?

 A simple web app that maintains a set of articles to read.
-You add a URL, the server goes off and asks an LLM to summarize the ingredients and steps in the readlater and caches that for later use.
+You add a URL, the server goes off and asks an LLM to condense it into a readable form and caches that for later use.

 ## Building and running